‘The Bachelor’: Raven Gates, Corinne Olympios Headed To ‘The Bachelorette’

 The report speculates that Raven, Corinne, and Alexis were at the Bachelor pad for a very special reason.
 The latest Bachelorette, Rachel Lindsay, started filming with her group of men on Thursday, and the three women, who became friends with Rachel during their time together on The Bachelor, may have been there to offer moral support and advice.
 The three women could even appear on the premiere episode as they rally around Rachel as she starts her journey to find true love, and a husband.

 However, this may not be the last time Raven Gates and/or Corinne Olympios appears on The Bachelorette.
 If the women continue to be unlucky in love, either one of them could easily be chosen to be The Bachelorette in the future.
 However, before that is a possibility, Raven will be appearing on Season 4 of Bachelor In Paradise this summer.
-Gates confirmed the big news during last week’s After The Final Rose live aftershow, just moments after viewers watched Nick Viall break up with her and get engaged to Season 21 winner, Vanessa Grimaldi.
+Gates confirmed the big news during last week’s After The Final Rose live after-show, just moments after viewers watched Nick Viall break up with her and get engaged to Season 21 winner, Vanessa Grimaldi.

 Raven revealed that she would be appearing on the show, which hosts many Bachelor and Bachelorette castoffs as they look for love with one another.
 There has already been a lot of talk which guys Raven would be a good match with, and fans are excited to see what the experience will bring for Gates.